Black Friday Marketing – 10 Social Media Post Ideas

 Talk about the value they add to your customers.
 This could be because the item will be selling at a discounted price for the first time.
 Or because there is a combo deal that will help them save even more on buying more than one item.

 Focus on the bestsellers.
 Talk about items that are loved and reviewed by a huge number of customers.
 A quick video or image post that highlights these handpicked deals will make a high-conversion social media post.
-Like this one from Lidl.
-It only focuses on the most commonly purchased household appliances, the kind that most people are willing to purchase during the sale season.
+In 2022, Lidl added a series of posts each highlighting just one product that was selling well that season.
+This eliminates decision fatigue that’s common during such peak sale seasons.

 3. Good humor never fails